 If I am being totally honest, I’ve been letting the little details of the unfinishedness of the house get to me.
 But I’m setting those worries aside and inviting you in.
-I’m not going to list the little details of every room that aren’t quite right as I am so often inclined to do.
+I won’t list the little details of every room that aren’t quite right as I am so often inclined to do.

 But today I’m setting those worries aside and inviting you in.
-I’m not going to list the little details of every room that aren’t quite right as I am so often inclined to do.
+I won’t list the little details of every room that aren’t quite right as I am so often inclined to do.

-I have been allowing those many imperfections and unfinished projects to steal my joy to not fully appreciate the blessing of this home and the gift God has given us with the ability with hardworking hands and drive to give this home new life.
+I have been allowing those many imperfections and unfinished projects to steal my joy to not fully appreciate the blessing of this home and the gift God has given us with the ability hardworking hands, and drive to give this home new life.

 Thankfully, I was given this little nudge to reset my thoughts last weekend with a timely sermon series at our church focusing on “A Perfect* Christmas.”
 (Notice the little astricks.)